romgrk/react-drop-zone/readme.md

-# DropZone
+# react-drop-zone

+> Simple and easily usable

-This is a simple but customizeable component.
-You can use the styled version or the render-function version which allows you to control rendering.
+This package offers a styled version of the component or a render-function version which allows you to control rendering.
 Both versions trigger an `.onDrop(file: HTML5 File, content: String)` (file reading can be disabled).

 ### Styled version ([open demo](https://stackblitz.com/edit/react-styled-drop-zone-demo))